RustyHook/SquirrelTowerDefense/README.md

 SquirrelTowerDefense
 ====================

-This is a multiplatform video game that started as a project for CMSC 331 (Programming Languages) at University of Maryland, Baltimore County.
-Our group consisted of Jacob Rust, Vincent Liu, and Bryan Jarrell.
+This is a multiplatform video game that started as a group project for our Programming Languages class.

 A description of the game can be found at: http://jacobrust.github.io/SquirrelTowerDefense